How to find your lost super

 false

-There are over six million lost and Australian Taxation Office (ATO) super accounts with a total value of $16 billion – a share of this could be yours.
+There are over seven million lost and Australian Taxation Office (ATO) super accounts with a total value of $17.8 billion1 – a share of this could be yours.
 Don’t miss out on super you’ve earned!

 How can you claim lost super?